Radar48/freelancer-Database/README.md

 # Freelancer Income Tracker 💼

 A Flask + Plotly web app to track freelance earnings by platform, category, and date.
-Built by [your name], with support for dynamic entries, visualizations, and data exports.
+Built by [Lucy(Radar48)], with support for dynamic entries, visualizations, and data exports.

 ## Features